 This fee-based financial advisory firm has branch locations in Concord, Massachusetts, and Boston, Massachusetts.
-With investment supervisory, financial planning and retirement plan services at its core, the firm employs a small team of advisors that altogether handle nearly $500 million in client assets under management (AUM).
+With investment supervisory, financial planning and retirement plan services at its core, the firm employs a small team of advisors to help manage its operations of the firm.

 Twelve Points Wealth Management Background

 CEO Dave Clayman and principals Emanuel Frangiadakis and Francesca Federico founded Twelve Points Wealth Management in 2014.
 The trio has more than 40 years of combined experience in financial services.

 Twelve Points has no shortage of advisory certifications throughout its team.
 Clients will find the following certifications at the firm: accredited investment fiduciary (AIF), certified financial planner (CFP), certified private wealth advisor (CPWA), chartered market technician (CMT), certified divorce financial analyst (CDFA), certified plan fiduciary advisor (CPFA) and chartered advisor in philanthropy (CAP).

 A large percentage of Twelve Points Wealth Management’s client base consists of individuals, high-net-worth individuals and families.
 Other common clients of the firm include trusts, corporations, pension and profit-sharing plans, family offices and accredited investors.